August 15, 2025

 These fees exist because international payments involve higher fraud risk, multi-jurisdictional regulations, additional verification, and the use of intermediary financial institutions.

-Who pays the cross-border charges?
+Who pays the cross-border processing fee?

 Because these charges can vary depending on destination country, payment method, and provider, it’s important to track them closely and incorporate them into your vendor payment cost analysis.

-How much do cross-border charges cost?
+How much do cross-border transactions cost?

 Cross-border fees vary depending on payment method, destination country, and provider.
 Here are typical rates: